 Once installed the bat boxes should only be disturbed by an ecologist with a bat licence.
-It may be that a partnership could be developed with the Surrey Bat Group who may be able to monitor the bat boxes.
+This might be possible in partnership with the Surrey Bat Group who may be able to monitor the bat boxes.

 Oak Processionary Moth (OPM) is present across all parcels of lowland mixed deciduous woodland.
 The management and guidance as set out by the Forestry Commission for the management of OPM on Banstead Commons must be accorded with as well as reporting all new sightings of OPM via Tree Alert.